KenKundert/svg_schematic/README.rst

 The component also includes the nine principal coordinates for the source: c, n, ne, e, se, s, sw, w, and nw.
 Except for c, they are evenly distributed around the circle.
+The coordinate attributes for the pins are named 'p', and 'n'.

 Switch
 ~~~~~~

 Draw an switch.
 You must specify the location of the center as an x,y pair.
 You
 may also specify the kind, the orientation, the name, and the value.
 The kind
 can either be 'spst' or 'spdt'.
+The *dots* argument determines whether the
+poles of the switch should be denoted with large dots.

 .. code-block:: python